ApooBG/DeepDiveS7/README.md

 # Introduction to Deep Dive S7
 ### **Introduction**
 I dived deep into **Multiplayer with NetCode for GameObjects in Unity**.
+I made a multiplayer sandbox, which everyone can learn to make and use, and expanded that into a ball throwing game.
+Please, read the [Game Rules](#game-rules) and watch the video [Visuals](#visuals).

 In this GitHub repository, you will find three branches, including this one:
 + **main** - Use this branch to get the build of the BallThrower game.
 + **multiplayerSandbox** - A multiplayer sandbox that allows you to create or join a session.
 It synchronizes players' movement, rotation, and animation of the `playerPrefab`.
 + **BallThrowGame** - Building upon the multiplayerSandbox branch, I extended it into creating a ball-throwing game, which is also my full deep dive.
 The build for this can be found in the main branch.